IRB(1) 1 (ruby programmer's reference guide) IRB(1)

 XDG_CONFIG_HOME

 irb respects XDG_CONFIG_HOME.
-If this is set, load
+If it is set and

 irb depends on same variables as